Skip to content

 Variable Triggers

-When building a custom UI or other systems, you may want to listen (react) for events when a variable value is changed.
-For example, when building a character stats screen, you want make the text to change with the variables.
-While the conventional way to implement such behavior would be using a C# script, you can also make use of Custom Variable Trigger component.
-The component will invoke Unity events when a variable with specified name is changed.
-You can bind compatible commands with those events, such as updating the text values.
+When building a custom UI or other systems, you may want to listen for (react to) events when a variable's value changes.
+For example, when creating a character stats screen, you might want the text to update with the variables.
+While the conventional way to implement such behavior is by using a C# script, you can also use the Custom Variable Trigger component.
+This component will invoke Unity events when a variable with a specified name changes.

 cover